Skip to main content

 Self-defined data source

-Self-defined data sources can have side effects and support auto-generated relationships only for the DuckDB data source, because it uses the DuckDB metadata queries to generate the schema.
+Self-defined data sources can have side effects and support auto-generated relationships only for the DuckDB data source, because it uses DuckDB metadata queries to generate the schema.
 For other data sources, you need to define the relationships manually.

 Performance